 We offer a breakfast club from 8.10am where children can have a hot drink and toast to help them be ready for the day.
 At lunch time we work with Hutchison Catering who provide a delicious range of healthy food which is extremely popular with students.
-We ensure value for money by keeping costs to a minimum, freshly preparing a variety of dishes including hot meals, pasta dishes, sandwiches, salads, wraps and desserts.
-Drinks are available including bottled water, milk and juices.
-Free water supplies are also available around school for students to fill up their own water bottles.
-Food and drink may be paid for using ParentPay, a secure online cashless system.
+We ensure value for money by keeping costs to a minimum, freshly online cashless system.
 Any students with allergies or specific dietary requirements are fully catered for.
 Parents are encouraged to share this information with us as soon as possible so that we can ensure students are able to dine with their peers.
 Students can also bring in a packed-lunch.